shandyprofile/shandyprofile.github.io/_posts/PRJ301/2025-08-14-java-web-application-07-login-form-via-sql-server.md

 ---
-title: Epoch 7 - Login by SQL Server.
+title: Epoch 7 - Login by SQL Server
 description: >-
   Implement a basic login/logout feature using hardcoded credentials in JSP Model 1 architecture, with both Session and Cookie handling options.
 author: [shandy]